 - Or spend a really long flight binge-watching TED talks.
 (The TED site is supported.)

-- Save the videos your kids watch over and over and over again so you aren’t using your capped Internet bandwidth to stream them every single time.
+- Download online videos your kids watch over and over and over again so you aren’t using your capped Internet bandwidth to stream them every single time.

 - You could even save videos that you suspect might be taken offline soon, like full-length movies.